enginyoyen/ansible-best-practises/README.md

 * Installation of ansible and module dependencies

 ##TL;DR
-* Do not keep external roles in your repository, use ansible-galaxy
+* Do not manage external roles in your repository manually, use ansible-galaxy
 * Do not use pre_task, task or post_tasks in your play, use roles to reuse the code
 * Keep all your variables in one place, if possible
 * Do not use variables in your play